-A regularly updated blog where you can follow the progress of Belinda and Jamie on our beloved allotment in Hungerford.
-Includes photos of plantings, pickings, (occasional) vegetarian cooking and wildlife showing what makes Plot 7 (and Plot 8) such a great place to spend time!
+Our lovely allotment in Hungerford, Berkshire.
+Photos of planting, harvesting, (occasional) vegetarian cooking and wildlife to show what makes Plot 7 (Plot 8 and Plot 3) such a great place to spend time!

 That's more like it!
 Three days with no rainfall.
 We've had an inch of rain since our last visit to the plot a week ago -- evidence in the form of our new rain gauge...